-Cappanalea OETC which is owned and operated under the auspices of Kerry Education and Training Board delivers a comprehensive range of components of the National Curriculum.
+Cappanalea NCOET which is owned and operated under the auspices of Kerry Education and Training Board delivers a comprehensive range of components of the National Curriculum.
 Physical Education; Geography; Primary and Junior Science; Biology; Social Personal and Health Education (SPHE) and Civil Social and Political Education (CSPE)

-Cappanalea OETC can help facilitate a learner centred approach to achieving the five key skills on the senior cycle.
+Cappanalea NCOET can help facilitate a learner centred approach to achieving the five key skills on the senior cycle.
 The challenges faced while participating in outdoor learning activities can reinforce the skills learned in the classroom.
 A self-guided expedition such as the EXPLORE Course allows the students to understand what may be to some, an abstract concept and reinforce learning that occurs in the class room.

 · Information processing – The students are trained in navigation, abseiling, camp craft, expedition planning and must apply that knowledge to complete the two day expedition.